-The 2019 Hour of Code Challenge is coming soon!
+The 2019 Hour of Code Challenge

 The Hour of Code Challenge is a contest to see which Central Rivers AEA middle and high schools can code (program) the most minutes.
 The winners are determined by the Average Minutes Coded.
 The winner gets to host the traveling trophy that spent the past year at Aplington-Parkersburg Middle School.